apioo/typeschema/README.md

 In TypeSchema every schema can be assigned to exactly one specific type based on the used keywords.
 Through this logic a processor can understand the schema independent of the actual data.
-The following list
+The following list shows all available types:

 #### Object-Type
 * [Struct](https://chriskapp.github.io/typeschema/schema/schema.htm#StructProperties)